sunraymoonbeam/carroGPT/README.md

 - **state.py**: Manages the shared data structure that gets passed between nodes throughout the conversation
 - **edges.py**: Implements conditional logic that determines which node to execute next based on the current state

-This enables **non-linear workflows** where the conversation flow adapts dynamically based on query type, document quality, or user intent - unlike traditional linear chatbots that follow fixed conversation paths.
+This enables **non-linear workflows** where the conversation flow adapts dynamically based on query type, document quality, or user intent, unlike traditional linear chatbots that follow fixed conversation paths.

 ### ReAct Agent